 For our family flying to our vacation destination is a large part of our vacation expense.
-I am always looking for the best deal on airfare and the best airline for you may depend on what part of the country. r world, you are flying from.
-The 2 major players, here in Denver, CO, are Southwest and Frontier.
-Often one price may look better than another but they both have their hidden fees and challenges.
+I am always looking for the best deal on airfare and the best airline for you may depend on what part of the country or world, you are flying from.
+The 2 major players, here in Denver, CO. are Southwest and Frontier and now Frontier often has the best deals out of Colorado Springs, CO.
+Sometimes one, up front, price may look better than another but they both have their hidden fees and challenges.

 Today I am going to compare the 2 airlines.